-INDIVIDUAL JOINT LAST TO DIE SURVIVORSHIP WHOLE LIFE INSURANCE POLICY STANDARDS
+INDIVIDUAL JOINT LAST TO DIE SURVIVORSHIP ENDOWMENT INSURANCE POLICY STANDARDS

-Scope: These standards are intended to apply to traditional forms of individual joint last to die survivorship whole life insurance, including limited pay whole life insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die.
+Scope: These standards are intended to apply to traditional forms of individual joint last to die survivorship endowment insurance, including limited pay endowment insurance except for single premium endowment insurance policy standards, which provide that the death benefit is payable upon the death of the last surviving insured to die.

-Plans that are interest sensitive with an account value, plans sold in connection with pre-need funeral arrangements, or plans providing early duration reduced benefits or return of premium benefits (Kentucky) shall not be submitted under these standards.
+Plans that are interest sensitive with an account value, plans sold in connection with pre-need funeral arrangements, plans providing early duration reduced benefits, or plans providing return of premium benefits that have endowment-like features shall not be submitted under these standards.